On resolution of 1-dimensional foliations on 3-manifolds: Proof of Theorem B

-At this point it is convenient to recall the notion of function asymptotic to a formal series.
+Before proceeding further, it is convenient to recall the notion of function asymptotic to a formal series.
 Let then $t \in \C$ be a variable and considers a formal series $\psi (t)$.
 Consider also a circular sector $V$ of angle $\theta$, vertex at $0 \in \C$, and small radius.
 A holomorphic function $\psi_V$ defined on $V \setminus \{ 0\}$ is said to be {\it asymptotic (on $V$)}\, to the formal series $\psi (t)$ if for every~$i \in \N$ and for every sector $W \subset V$, of angle strictly smaller than $\theta$ and sufficiently small radius, there exists a constant ${\rm Const}_{i,W}$ such that

 where $\psi_i$ stands for the $i^{\rm th}$-jet of $\psi$ at $0 \in \C$.
 The adaptation of the above definition to vector-valued formal series $\psi (t) = (\psi_1 (t) , \ldots ,\psi_n (t))$ and functions $\psi : V \rightarrow \C^n$ is straightforward and thus left to the reader.